 But by nine o’clock there had been fusses, tears (mostly mine), a pep talk , apologies and desperate prayers (those were mine too).

-After we got attitudes back on the right track, and breakfast dishes put away, my girls and I headed off for our annual Christmas and birthday shopping date.
+After we got attitudes back on the right track, and breakfast dishes put away, my girls and I headed off for a birthday shopping date.

 The one where we do awesome mom-and-daughter things together, right?

 Things like miss exits on the freeway, and get grumpy at my girls because I feel like a bad driver.

 Things like bite my tongue so I don’t tell eleven-year old what bedroom décor she really wants.

 Things like swallow back arguments with my thirteen-year old daughter over what party supplies are her style.
 Or my style.
 Or whatever.

 Yeah, those kinds of things.
 I’m pretty amazing like that.